Pre-K Printable Fun

 You know your child best.
 You know how they learn best (or soon will!) and you'll find you can cover so much more in much less time with one on one direct instruction.

-4. You don't need to spend a lot
+4. You don't need to spend a lot of money

 You don't need to buy a lot of things, or spend a lot of money to educate your child.
 Everyday activities can become amazing learning opportunities.

-Here at Pre-K Printable Fun we lov sharing a variety of tips, and fun easy family friendly at home activities.
+Here at Pre-K Printable Fun we love sharing a variety of tips, and fun easy family friendly at home activities.
 Our suggestions focus on low cost, easy prep activities, that use common objects around your home and can help meet your preschoolers developmental needs.

 Here at Pre-K Printable Fun, we've developed our own free early learning standards checklist.
 This checklist contains some of the outcomes you can expect your preschooler to work towards mastering if you are a club member or customer who is using our activities.